How to Train Kids to Use the CyberSpace Safely?

 You will be amazed to know that today around 95% of American teenagers have their personal smartphones.
-A study by the Pew Research Center showed that 45% of the teens stay online consistently.
+A study by the Pew Research Center showed that 45% of teens stay online consistently.

 Staying online for long hours might keep your kid updated with the latest news, but it has more negative side effects than the positive ones.
 Bad posture, poor eyesight, mental pressure, etc. are the most common health issues with kids who spend hours on their smartphones.